MoreySmith’s central London office champions a sense of belonging

 Linda Morey-Burrows is adamant that although density is down, some form of human connection is essential.
 ‘I do think that social space will be increasingly important,’ she says.
 The MoreySmith offices include plenty of flexible, collaborative spaces, a place to eat together and a Yoga space.
 While expansion was necessary due to the success of the business, so too was the need to improve social distancing.
 To that end, no staff sit directly facing each other, with 2m of clear space between each workstation.

 ‘People will want their own persona space but they also want to be treated well,’ she says of the industry in general, adding that ‘the desk could even die [completely] with new technology.’
-Instead, MoreySmith imagine offices becoming more like hybrid spaces, akin to a library or university study area rather than a rigorous call-centre rows of desks or cubicles.
+Instead, MoreySmith imagine offices becoming more like hybrid spaces, akin to a library or university study area, mirroring home office desks, rather than impersonal cubicles.

 Their new workplace allows the studio to practice what it preaches, with plenty of greenery, sunlight, and a natural but pared back palette of materials (it is after all a place for experimenting with different finishes and fixtures).
 Artwork is also given price of place, with ‘5th March 1972’, a 7.5m long piece by Bob and Roberta Smith, serving as a focal point, with its textured surfaces of recycled wood.